MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dcpromo.md

 ## dcpromo Demotion operation parameters

-You can use parameters in the following list when you remove AD Ds from a domain controller that runs Windows Server.
+You can use parameters in the following list when you remove AD DS from a domain controller that runs Windows Server.

 For more information about removing a domain controller from a domain, see [Removing a Windows Server 2008 Domain Controller from a Domain](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc771844(v=ws.10)).